oddbird/oddsite/content/2016/09/30/cssconf.rst

 CSSConf 2016 Recap
 ==================

-It was a pleasure speaking at
-CSSConf 2016 in Boston!
 Thanks to `Nicole Sullivan`_ for founding the series, `Bocoup`_ for hosting the event,
 `Claudina Sarahe`_ (an OddBird alum) for her amazing emcee-ing,